Datura stramonium: Tropane alkaloid evolution and implementation

 Tropane alkaloid biosynthesis is another avenue of defense with codons positively selected and expanded in the Datura branch.
-It is aided by the tropane alkaloid Littorine rearrangement which is very important to scopolamine and atropine/hyoscyamine production, all of which serve to debilitate any organism that would come into contact with them.
+It is aided by the tropane alkaloid littorine rearrangement which is very important to scopolamine and atropine/hyoscyamine production, all of which serve to debilitate any organism that would come into contact with them.
 Datura stramonium has the highest tropane alkaloid production level in all the Solanaceae family, with scopolamine, atropine, and anisodamine being the primary tropane alkaloids found in the plant that inhibit neurotransmitters.
 The pmt gene family responsible for tropane alkaloid development has been observed to have significant gene expansion in the Datura genus evolution.
-The least common ancestor had only one gene copy, while modern variants have a range of three to two present, which results in higher mutation rates for traits involved with these various alkaloids.
+The last common ancestor had only one gene copy, while modern variants have a range of three to two present, which results in higher mutation rates for traits involved with these various alkaloids.
 Use of tropane alkaloids, however, has had development spread out around many angiosperm families and evolutionary distances.
 Their presence has been reported to have arisen multiple times in Solanaceae lineages, some instances of which being independent of each other.
 This gives credence to the same diversification of tropane alkaloid production witnessed in the Datura stramonium regional variants.
 Another aspect of these varying Solanaceae lineages is that enzymes from completely different protein groups have been observed to be utilized to form similar biosynthesis reactions.
 In addition to this, differing protein folds and domain expressions correlate to different levels of tropane alkaloid production.